malfattti/garden/The Name of the Rose.md

 - After nones:
 	- William and Adso visit the scriptorium and Adelmo's desk
-	- They meet the librarian, malachi of Hildesheim
+	- They meet the librarian, malachi of Hildesheim, and other monks who work there
-	-
+	- monks see William using his glasses to read the library's catalogue
 	-
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez